 - The Advanced Standing / MSW 33 Program will take approximately 2 years to complete, including summers.
 Advanced Standing students complete 30 hours of the advanced concentration content that includes a concentration field placement and seminar (http://socialwork.appstate.edu/graduate/concentrations).
 They must also complete a 3-hour transitional seminar course in the summer prior to beginning the concentration content.

 - The course content on social work theory, practice, research, and electives will be 45-65% online, depending on the concentration and elective/crossover courses selected by students.
 The % online will vary per course, and the 45-65% is an average for the overall program (not including the field component described below).
 The face-to-face portion of the classes, including the field seminar, will be held two evenings per week.
+The program reserves the right to modify the course delivery format, including the percentage of coursework that will be online.

 (Please note that students complete their field placements in various human service settings across the region, typically during weekday business hours.)